MaxCoppa/Optimisation-for-ML/README.md

-# Optimisation- for- ML
+# Optimization for Machine Learning

-This repo presents the implementation of different algorithms to solve different optimisation problem.
+This repository presents implementations of optimization algorithms commonly used in machine learning, together with their theoretical assumptions and convergence guarantees.

 ## Problem Setting